mysociety/popit.poplus.org/docs/api/images.md

 {% endhighlight %}

-Not that at the moment only the first image listed in `images` will be displayed in the Popit UI.
+Note that at the moment only the first image listed in `images` will be displayed in the Popit UI.

 ### Deleting an Image